Regenerative Cell Therapy Franklin TN

 Dr. Gil Center for Back, Neck, and Chronic Pain Relief

-Many people think regenerative cell therapy is a brand new concept, but the fact is, the first stem cell transplant was performed in 1968 at the University of Minnesota².
-In the mid 1980s stem cells were discovered in human adipose tissue and later in all body tissue.
+Many people think regenerative cell therapy is a brand new concept, but the fact is, the first regenerative cell transplant was performed in 1968 at the University of Minnesota².
+In the mid 1980s, regenerative cells were discovered in human adipose tissue and later in all body tissue.
 The idea of using umbilical cord tissue to provide the regenerative cells has been around for over 10 years³.
-The benefit of Mesenchymal umbilical stem cells is young healthy cells and growth factors in huge numbers4 that are ready to become new healthy tissue and regenerate your body’s damaged cells.
+Mesenchymal umbilical regenerative cells are unprogrammed cells with added growth factors4 that become healthy new tissue.

 How Does Regenerative Cell Therapy Work?

-Regenerative cell therapy5 is a procedure that involves injecting Mesenchymal stem cells along with growth factors and cytokines into the affected area in your body, typically joints affected by arthritis or cartilage damage such as the knees.
+Regenerative cell therapy5 is a procedure that involves injecting Mesenchymal regenerative cells, growth factors, and cytokines into the affected area in your body (joints affected by arthritis or cartilage damage).
 These cells are harvested from the protective lining of the umbilical cord know as the Whartons Jelly.
 This procedure is performed under strict supervision and guidelines.
 Fetal tissue is never used or considered in our regenerative cell treatment, nor is it legal in the U.S.